liziyue17/liziyue17.github.io/_pages/misc.md

 Experience
 ======

 I spent half a year at [UC Berkeley P&T](https://pt.berkeley.edu/home), and it was truly one of the happiest times of my life.
 The experience was both inspiring and unforgettable, filled with new friendships and exciting challenges.
-Are you P&T approved?"
+Are you P&T approved?

 ![P&T1](/images/travel/p_t_together.jpg)